Download the communique here: YALI Network Summit 2019 – Communique

 He said that if the youth wants to engage government, they must first disrupt the National Youth Council, make it youth focused in both content and character, as with this organization, the youth can take any government to task.
-In his words, “We must go and take over the National Youth Council of Nigeria.
-Government will not allow you take over this structure and our major step to take over our future is through this structure”.
 He expressed sadness that the youth are the foot soldiers of the big politicians and the volume of the people involved in ballot snatching are uneducated youth who lack opportunities, but the narrative must change.

 Panel Session on Youth Inclusion: Identifying Opportunities